Sojiro/ashokma/source/_drafts/Create-a-calculator-app-with-Electron.md

  $ npm init
 ```

-Once initialized, we can start working on our fancy calculator by first installing the necessary dependencies.
+Once initialized, we can start working on our fancy todo by first installing the necessary dependencies.

 ## Install Electron